If you’re a writer in or around London, Canada, this is the place for you.

 Read this page for a quick introduction to the society.
 You can also connect via newsletter.
 Welcome!

-The London Writers Society provides information, community, and exposure for new and experienced writers, in and around London, Canada.
+The London Writers Society provides information, community, and exposure for new and experienced writers–and all people interested in writing–in and around London, Canada.

-Free and open to the public, our general membership meetings are a great place to meet other writers.
+Free and open to the public, our general membership meetings are a great place to meet other writers and the writing-interested.
 These monthly meetings feature a variety of events ranging from guest speakers to mini-workshops to writing exercises.

 Location: Our General Membership Meetings venue is the Stevenson & Hunt Room at the Central Library (251 Dundas Street, London, ON).
 Map.